What do we mean?

 Public Health England – agency of DHSC responsible for improving public health and reducing health inequalities.
 See www.gov.uk/government/organisations/public-health-england.

 QA / QAH – Queen Alexandra Hospital – 1,200 bed hospital in Cosham serving mostly Portsmouth and Hampshire based residents.
 In addition QAH is one of five Ministry of Defence Hospital Units nationally with special responsibility for the armed forces.
 See www.porthosp.nhs.uk Latest CQC reports on the hospital – www.cqc.org.uk/location/RHU03.

 Secondary care – Specialist services provided by hospitals and other health providers.
 Patients are generally referred to secondary care providers by their GP, having had an initial appointment.

 SEND – Special Educational Needs and Disability – official framework within which children and young people up to age 25 are assessed and their educational needs met.

-Solent NHS Trust – responsible for running community health services in the Portsmouth, Southampton and South Hampshire area.
-Main provider of mental health services in Portsmouth area.
+Solent NHS Trust – NHS body responsible for running community health services in the Portsmouth, Southampton and the South Hampshire area.
+Main provider of mental health services in Portsmouth.
 Solent employs approximately 3,800 staff and has an annual budget of £175million.
 See www.solent.nhs.uk.

 St Mary’s Community Health Campus – hospital in Milton offering a range of in-patient and community services.
 Managed by Solent NHS Trust.